data4knowledge/usdm_m11_resources/README.md

 Couple of infographics that I have produced during the development of the USDM

 - Use Cases.
 This was prepared for the DDF in Action day held in October 2024 in Copenhagen and New Jersey.
 I created this to show the range of touch points for eProtocol.
-[Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/use%20cases.png)
+[Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/use%20cases.png)
 - USDM and a Typical Protocol.
 This is an attempt to show where the items within an exisitng protocol go in USDM.
 A little old now but still relevant.
-[Protocol Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/protocol.png)
+[Protocol Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/protocol.png)

+## Presentations

+A series of presentations going back over the last few years from a number of different conferneces.
+Link is to the [whole directory](https://github.com/data4knowledge/usdm_m11_resources/tree/main/documents/presentations).
+File names contain the date, the conference and presenter.